enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 The client API handler, represented by the large green circle above, handles communication between the parts of this architecture.
 A simplified example including an HTML page with a form is shown below.
 The `API` function is a wrapper over the message passing to the worker and updates to the store so that that code can stay out of individual components.
-It exposes methods to do the CRUD operations (simplifed to just create for this example) and to subscribe to updates.
+It exposes methods to do the CRUD operations (simplified to just create for this example) and to subscribe to updates.
 The `processForm` function translates the form data to be handled by the worker.
 In a typical application the API function would be externalized in its own file so that it can be imported and used in any component that needs access to the state.